GWR 6000 Class 6000 King George V: Background

 With the class to be originally named after notable cathedrals, in light of the invitation to feature in the Baltimore and Ohio Railroad's centenary celebrations, the GWR decided to make them more notable by naming the class after British Kings.

 Operational career

-As the first of the class, No. 6000 was specifically named after the then monarch of the United Kingdom King George V. Built at Swindon Works and completed in June 1927, following a period of running in, the locomotive was shipped to the United States in August 1927, to feature in the B&O's centenary celebrations.
+As the first of the class, No. 6000 was specifically named after the then monarch of the United Kingdom King George V. Built at Swindon Works and completed in June 1927, following a period of running in, the locomotive was shipped to the United States in August 1927, to feature in the Baltimore and Ohio Railroad's centenary celebrations.
 During the celebrations it was presented with a bell and a plaque, and these are carried to this day.
 This led to it being affectionately known as "The Bell".
 The bell carries the inscription:

 After returning from the US it was allocated to Old Oak Common.
 Moved by British Railways to Bristol in 1950, it was returned to Old Oak Common in 1959, and withdrawn by the Western Region of British Railways in December 1962 after covering 1910424 mi.